Mail Code: 94305-2120

 STS 190.
 Issues in Technology and the Environment.
 4 Units.

 Humans have long shaped and reshaped the natural world with technologies.
 Once a menacing presence to conquer or an infinite reserve for resources, nature is now understood to require constant protection from damage and loss.
 This course will examine humanity's varied relationship with the environment, with a focus on the role of technology.
 Topics include: industrialization, modernism, nuclear technology, and biotechnology.
 Students will explore theoretical and methodological approaches in STS and conduct original research that addresses this human-nature-technology nexus.
-STS majors must have Senior status to enroll in this Senior Capstone course.
+Enrollment limited to juniors and seniors, or with consent of instructor.
+First week attendance mandatory.

 STS 199J.
 Editing a Science Technology and Society Journal.
 1-2 Unit.